open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ### How to Deal with Failing Automated Tests

 Sometimes contributors will open a pull request that fails a few of your automated tests.
 It is best to wait a few days after the PR is opened to give the contributor a chance to address the failing tests and resolve the issue on their own.
 If it looks like they are not addressing the issue, reach out to them on the PR and ask if they need help.
-If they help, look into why the test is failing and provide constructive feedback on how they can fix it.
-If the test if failing unrelated to their changes, then let them know that it is safe to ignore it and will be fixed in another PR.
+If they need help, look into why the test is failing and provide constructive feedback on how they can fix it.
+If the test is failing unrelated to their changes, then let them know that it is safe to ignore it and will be fixed in another PR.

 If the author does not address the issue and does not respond back to your initial reply then reply back with suggested fixes and reiterate that you are here to help.
 If several weeks or months have passed without a response from the author, then close the PR and move on.